SUV Crashes Into Porch Of Everett Home; Driver Killed

 EVERETT (CBS) — An SUV crashed into the porch of an Everett home overnight, killing the driver and sending a passenger to the hospital.

 Police responded at about 12:25 a.m. to the Broadway Street home.
 The woman driving the Honda Pilot was pronounced dead at the scene, Middlesex District Attorney Marian Ryan’s office said.
-The passenger, an adult male, was taken to a hospital and is in stable condition.READ MORE: Celtics Fan Charged With Assaulting Police Officer At TD Garden
+The passenger, an adult male, was taken to a hospital and is in stable condition.READ MORE: Watertown Police Sergeant Jeff Pugliese, Who Took Down Marathon Bomber Tamerlan Tsarnaev, Retires

-No one inside the home was hurt.READ MORE: USS Constitution Fires 21-Gun Salute In Memorial Day Tribute
+No one inside the home was hurt.READ MORE: 'Wish I Had More Time': Woman Remembers Father Who Died Of COVID At Holyoke Soldiers' Home

 “The preliminary investigation indicates that the car was traveling from Glendale Square toward Malden when it hit a parked car, a tree and subsequently the porch of the home,” the D.A.’s office said in a statement.

-There was no word yet on what caused the crash.MORE NEWS: Police Investigating After Body Found In South Boston
+There was no word yet on what caused the crash.MORE NEWS: Memorial Day Tributes Held At Robert Gould Shaw Memorial, USS Constitution